Jabatronic/iamjabulani/README.md

 # IAMJABULANI

-> IAMJABULANI started life as my attempt to create a statically generated portfolio/résumé site for myself built on the Nuxt framework.
+> IAMJABULANI started life as my statically generated portfolio/résumé site built on the Nuxt framework.
+During that process it grew into a useful starter project for rapid prototyping vue sites.

-Clone this repo and then...
+Want to try it out?
+Just clone this repo and then...

 ## Build Setup